Official source of information on Morris College’s plans for :

-If a student feels that a security officer has violated his/her rights, he/she may present the grievances to the Dean of Student Affairs, but no student has the right to defy the authority of a security officer.
+IF a student believes that an officer has violated his/her rights, he/she may present the grievances to the Dean of Student Affairs and/or Director of Security Services.

 However, NO student has the right to defy the authority of a Security and/or Law Enforcement Officer of Morris College.